-Before attending law school Professor MehChu was a special education and math teacher in the South Bronx, New York.
-Raised in Jersey City, New Jersey, he holds a B.A. in Africana Studies with highest honors and a B.A. in economics from Rutgers University-New Brunswick, and is a graduate of the University of Chicago Law School.
+Ndjuoh serves on the Executive Board of the AALS Sections on Civil Rights Law and Children and the Law.
+Before law school, Ndjuoh was a special education and math teacher in the South Bronx, New York.
+Raised in Jersey City, New Jersey, he holds a B.A. in Africana Studies with highest honors and a B.A. in economics from Rutgers University-New Brunswick.
+He is a graduate of the University of Chicago Law School, where he was recognized with the Dean’s award for Pro Bono services.

 LAW REVIEW ARTICLES

 No Child Left Behind?: An Interest Convergence Roadmap to the U.S. Ratification of the Convention on the Rights of the Child, 76 N.Y.U.
 Ann.
 Surv.
 Am.
-L. (forthcoming 2020)
+L. (2021)

 OTHER JOURNAL ARTICLES